nickyiliwang0000/h/06-applied-javacript/6.4-accessing-api-data-with-ajax.md

 browser
 {\__/}
 ( • . •)
-/ > ✉️  can i have the data?
+/ > ✉️  server, can i have the data?

 server
 {\__/}